Some of the numbers presented in this website may not be the most recent available

 Globalshift.co.uk (source: Emissions Database for Global Atmospheric Research 2018)

-The Changing Earth - The world is now about 1 degree warmer than it was before widespread industrialisation in the 1960s.
+The world is now about 1.5 degrees warmer than it was before widespread industrialisation in the 1960s.
 Furthermore, the 20 warmest years on record have all occurred in the past 20 years with 2023 the hottest of all.

 Global average sea level has increased by 3.6 mm per year in the last 15 years.
 Global sea level may have risen by 10-20 cm over the last 100 years.

-Meanwhile the West Antarctic Ice Sheet is losing mass while the world's largest potential source of sea level rise is the East Antarctic Ice Sheet, which holds enough ice to raise global sea levels by around 53m.
-Although it may never melt completely, it is also losing mass.
-The ice reflects heat back into the atmosphere so its loss has other implications.
+The world's largest potential source of sea level rise is the East Antarctic Ice Sheet which holds enough ice to raise global sea levels by over 50m although it will probably never melt completely.
+Furthermore ice reflects heat back into the atmosphere so its loss has other implications.

 However, in the last few years there has been general acceptance that only by limiting temperature rises to 1.5 degrees can significant loss of habitat and life be prevented.
 An Intergovernmental Panel on Climate Change (IPCC) report in 2018 concluded that keeping to this target would require "rapid, far-reaching and unprecedented changes in all aspects of society".
-It is unlikely to be achieved.
+It is not being achieved.

-But even if greenhouse gas emissions can be dramatically reduced, there will be a significant time lag.
-Large bodies of water and ice take hundreds of years to respond to small changes in temperature.
-Furthermore it takes tens of years for carbon dioxide to leave the atmosphere.
+But even if greenhouse gas emissions can be dramatically reduced, there will be a time lag.
+Large bodies of water and ice take hundreds of years to respond to small changes in temperature and it takes decades for carbon dioxide to leave the atmosphere.

-Human impact - As the world warms water evaporates, leading to more moisture in the air.
+As the world warms water evaporates leading to more moisture in the air.
 Many areas will experience more rain and snow.
-Inland areas, during hot summers, will get less rainfall and droughts will become more common.
+Inland areas will get less rainfall and droughts will become more common.
 As storms escalate and sea levels rise flooding will become more widespread.

 Plant and animal extinctions will escalate as habitats change faster than species can adapt.
 And there will be increases in health issues, especially water-borne diseases and malnutrition in poor countries.
 As more carbon dioxide is present in the atmosphere, the concentration of gas in the oceans will increase.
 Water then becomes more acidic which damages coral reefs.

-Meanwhile feedback processes could create further heating such as through the release of trapped methane from high latitude permafrost that is melting.
+Meanwhile feedback processes create further heating such as through the release of trapped methane from high latitude permafrost.
 Should oceanic currents in, for example, the North Atlantic, be disrupted this would produce rapid and dramatic changes in climate over large areas.

-Many oil and gas professionals, who have strived for their entire lives to explore for and exploit a product, are loath to admit that their work will eventually harm millions of people.
+Many oil and gas professionals, who have strived their entire lives to explore for and sell a life-enhancing product, are loath to admit that their work is harming millions of people.
 Of course they are no more to blame than energy users who have enjoyed decades of transport growth and can visit cheaply and easily most parts of the world.
-We are all to blame but what we do next will define us.
+We are all to blame.

-The fossil fuel industry is a dying one.
-Unless carbon capture techniques can be perfected (an unlikely outcome) the oil and gas industry, along with the coal industry is destined to be almost gone in a hundred years regardless of how much of these resources remain to be found.
+The fossil fuel industry is dying.
+Unless carbon capture techniques can be perfected (an unlikely outcome) the oil and gas industry, along with the coal industry is destined to be almost gone in a hundred years regardless of how much resources remain to be found.

 CARBON DIOXIDE EMISSIONS BY REGION IN BILLION TONNES